Pounds of Food Rescued

 Food production in the U.S. uses 10% of the total energy budget, 50% of the land, and 80% of freshwater

-When food is wasted, many other resources are subsequently wasted: water, fossil fuel, human power, fertilizer, money, packaging, time, and love.
+When food we waste, we also waste many other resources: water, fossil fuel, human power, fertilizer, money, packaging, time, love, and so much more.

 We help our food donors reduce their excess food inventory by reporting how much we rescue from them.

-Our main focus as an organization is rescuing excess nutritious food and redistributing it back into our community to those who need it most.
+Our main focus as an organization is rescuing excess nutritious food and redistributing it to our food-insecure community members who need it most.

 Any food the farm animals don’t like (e.g. citrus) goes directly into compost piles.